 Are you planning to open a ghost kitchen that is primarily focused on delivery?

 Naturally, with a larger space and more staff members, you can take greater liberties regarding layout.
-But with a ghost kitchen your top goal is to optimize the existing space in order to focus solely on order volume.
+But with a ghost kitchen, your top goal is to optimize the existing space to focus solely on order volume.
 That said, you can still be creative with the available space, tailoring it to your specific needs and chef’s workflow—you just can’t waste it.

 Despite it being a smaller space, a ghost kitchen comes with many benefits, which include:

-Reduced risk – Because restaurants are a low-margin business, it is important to find ways to minimize cost and limit risky investments.
+• Reduced risk: Because restaurants are a low-margin business, it is important to find ways to minimize costs and limit risky investments.
 Instead of opening a second traditional location, ghost kitchens allow you to expand your business without taking on the additional risk of having to manage yet another successful full-scale operation.

 CloudKitchens—the natural choice for your ghost kitchen